Lesson Learned: Get to Know the Educator Expense Tax Deduction

 Best of all, the deduction is claimed "above the line" on Form 1040.
 This means you can benefit whether or not you itemize deductions, which isn't the case for mortgage interest deductions and state and local tax (SALT) deductions, for example.
 This effectively reduces your adjusted gross income (AGI) for other tax purposes.

-Note: Previously, you could write off excess expenses incurred as miscellaneous expense deductions, subject to a 2%-of-AGI floor.
-But the Tax Cuts and Jobs Act (TCJA) suspends the miscellaneous expense deduction for 2018 through 2025.
-As a result, this factor won't come into play again until 2026.
+Note: Years ago, you could write off excess expenses incurred as miscellaneous expense deductions, subject to a 2%-of-AGI floor.
+But tax laws enacted in 2017 and 2025 eliminated the miscellaneous expense deduction.

 To obtain the deduction, it's important to keep good records of your out-of-pocket expenditures.
 Accordingly, you should: